mikejohnson51/zonal/README.md

 # 1km Landcover Grid (Categorical)

-One of the largest limitations of existing utilites is the ability to handle categorical data.
+One of the largest limitations of existing utilities is the ability to handle categorical data.
 Here we show an example for a 1km grid storing land cover data from MODIS.
 This grid was creating by mosacing 19 MODIS tiles covering CONUS.